 You've Got Early Morning Sickness

 Calling it morning sickness is a bit of a misnomer because it can happen at any time of day.
 Morning sickness can vary in severity.
 Some people just feel a bit nauseated, while others will actually throw up.
-Very severe cases are known as hyperemesis gravidarum and sometimes require hospitalization.
+Very severe cases are known as hyperemesis gravidarum4 and sometimes require hospitalization.

 Morning sickness usually starts around the fourth to sixth week of pregnancy and goes away by the end of the first trimester, but some women feel it much earlier and/or can have it last longer.